 - An extension of multiple regression.

-- Can incorporate latent variables.
+- Can incorporate latent variables as well as observable variables.

 - More than one regression-like equation.

 - An explanatory variable in one equation can be the response variable in another equation.

+- They are causal models.

 Calories

 Doubly Labeled Water: Participants drink water that is enriched with respect to two isotopes, and urine samples allow the measurement of energy expenditure (Graphics used without permission).